 - MacBook Pro (15-inch, 2019) (added to program in May 2019)

-That list now includes the newer models - even the models that Apple introduced in May 2019.
+That list now includes the newer models - including the models that Apple introduced in May 2019.
 Apple emphasises that "No other Mac notebook models are part of this program."

 It is likely that you are being affected by the issue if one or more keys have stopped working on your 2015 or later MacBook, or 2016 or later MacBook Pro, or 2018 MacBook Air.